Contact Us

 This prestigious recognition celebrates the remarkable contributions of women in the ambulance services, shining a spotlight on their dedication, resilience, and leadership across Australasian ambulance services.

 In a world where diversity, equity, and inclusion are paramount, the CAA Women in Ambulance Awards embody the spirit of progress and empowerment.
-Through the theme "Imagine a gender equal world," we highlight the importance of fostering an environment where every individual, regardless of gender, is valued and respected.
+Through the International Women's Day theme Accelerate Action, we highlight the importance of "taking swift and decisive steps to achieve gender equality."

 Congratulations to all the Honour Recipients.